Skip to main content

 While afterCommit is the "safest" place to make a wire call, because it's only called after the transaction has been committed, there is still a chance that either a) em.flush commits but the machine crashes before running afterCommit, or b) your afterCommit fails but now will not retry.

-Because of these wrinkles, our general recommendation is to use a job drain pattern, where hooks only create "intentions" of work to be done (background jobs), this intention is atomically saved to the database in the same transaction as your business logic (for an example a jobs table), and then you have a separate background job runner that handles invoking (and retrying if necessary) the intended action of calling/syncing with the 3rd party system.
+These background jobs create "intentions of work to be done", and since the job is atomically saved to the database in the same transaction as your business logic writes (for example inserting a sendOnboardingEmail job into the jobs table and INSERTing a new authors row), they are both guaranteed to complete or not-complete.
+And then the background job runner can separately invoke (and retry if necessary) the intended action of calling/syncing with the 3rd party system.

 Hooks vs. Validation Rules